slabounty/graphviz_rails/README.md

-# Rails Skeleton
+# Graphviz Rails

-This is a rails skelton project.
-It is essentially the first 9 chapters of the Rails Tutorial by Michael Hartl.
-It includes a couple of additional gems such as rcov and pry that I like.

-It will get a Rails project started quickly with sign up, login, users, admin, etc. by Scott LaBounty
+This project will allow a user to input a graphviz dot file and then see the result and be able to download it easily.

+by Scott LaBounty

 ## Install
-git clone git@github.com:slabounty/Rails-Skeleton.git
+    git clone git@github.com:slabounty/graphviz_rails.git
-cd Rails-Skeleton
+    cd graphviz_rails
-bundle install --no-production
+    bundle install --without production
     bundle exec rake db:migrate
-bundle exec rake db:test:prepare bundle exec rspec spec/
+    bundle exec rake db:test:prepare
+    bundle exec rspec spec/